spencerdavis226/Hatchways-React-Space-Travel/README.md

 currentLocation: <int>
 }

-API Methods
+## API METHODS

-• getPlanets()
+- **getPlanets()**
   Returns an array of planets.

-• getSpacecrafts()
+- **getSpacecrafts()**
   Returns an array of spacecraft.

-• getSpacecraftById({ id })
+- **getSpacecraftById({ id })**
   Returns a specific spacecraft by ID.

-• buildSpacecraft({ name, capacity, description, pictureUrl }) Creates a new spacecraft.
+- **buildSpacecraft({ name, capacity, description, pictureUrl })**
+  Creates a new spacecraft.
 The ID is generated automatically.

-• destroySpacecraftById({ id })
+- **destroySpacecraftById({ id })**
   Deletes a spacecraft by its ID.

-• sendSpacecraftToPlanet({ spacecraftId, targetPlanetId })
+- **sendSpacecraftToPlanet({ spacecraftId, targetPlanetId })**
-Dispatches a spacecraft from its current planet to another planet.
-• If the capacity exceeds the current population, it transfers as many people as possible.
-• Throws an error if dispatching to the same planet.
+  Dispatches a spacecraft from its current planet to another.
+If capacity exceeds the planet’s population, it transfers as many as possible.
+Throws an error if dispatching to the same planet.

-Installation
+## INSTALLATION

-1. Clone the repository
+1. Clone the repository:
    git clone <repository-url>
    cd Hatchways-React-Space-Travel

-2. Install dependencies
+2. Install dependencies:
    npm install

-3. Start the development server npm run dev
+3. Start the development server: npm run dev

-4. Clear local storage (Optional)
+4. (Optional) Clear local storage for a fresh dataset.
-   If you want a fresh dataset, open your browser’s dev tools and clear local storage.

-Testing
+## TESTING

 This project uses Vitest and React Testing Library. npm run test

-• HomePage.test.jsx demonstrates a basic test ensuring the page renders.
+- HomePage.test.jsx checks basic rendering.
-• BackButton.test.jsx checks navigation logic.
+- BackButton.test.jsx verifies navigation logic.
-• Notification.test.jsx verifies close functionality.
+- Notification.test.jsx checks close functionality.
-• ErrorBoundary.test.jsx ensures errors are caught and fallback UI is displayed.

-Deployment

-For a production build, run:
+- ErrorBoundary.test.jsx confirms error fallback behavior.

+## DEPLOYMENT

+To build for production:
 npm run build

-Then preview locally with:
+Then preview locally:
 npm run preview

-Styling
-• CSS Modules and BEM Methodology
+## STYLING

-Each page or component has a corresponding .module.css file (e.g., HomePage.module.css, SpacecraftsPage.module.css).
+- **CSS Modules + BEM**: Each page/component has a matching .module.css file (e.g., HomePage.module.css).
-• Global Styles
-Shared resets and global settings are defined in index.css.
+- **Global Styles**: index.css for resets and global settings.
-• Dark Space Theme
-The background and text colors are set to a space-friendly dark style.
+- **Dark Space Theme**: A black background and white text for a space-friendly style.

-Error Handling
+## ERROR HANDLING

-An Error Boundary component wraps your main routes, catching unexpected runtime errors and displaying a fallback UI.
+An Error Boundary wraps the main routes, catching runtime errors and displaying a fallback UI.

-Contributing
+## CONTRIBUTING

 Contributions are welcome!
-If you’d like to add features or fix bugs, please open a pull request.
-1. Fork the repo.
+If you’d like to add features or fix bugs:

+1. Fork the repository.
 2. Create a new feature branch.
-3. Commit and push changes.
-4. Open a PR describing your changes.
+3. Commit and push your changes.
+4. Open a Pull Request describing your updates.